 The FARM Environmental Stewardship module will be voluntarily available to all FARM program participants.
 If a FARM Program participant wants to use FARM ES, they can do so by opting into the module by using the Co-op Manager account designated for their organization.

 No. FARM Program participants will have the option to complete the assessment in conjunction with or separate from existing animal care evaluations.

-It’s up to the user to decide how often or how many farms to asses through FARM ES.
-If not doing every farm, we have developed a FARM ES Statistical Sampling Protocol in order for the user to select a random, statistically valid set of farms to asses on an annual basis.
+It’s up to the user to decide how often or how many farms to assess through FARM ES.
+If not doing every farm, we have developed a FARM ES Statistical Sampling Protocol in order for the user to select a random, statistically valid set of farms to assess on an annual basis.